 Open container laws apply in places other than having drinks in vehicles.
 In most localities, people are prohibited from having open containers on public streets or other public places.
 There are some notable exceptions, such as the city of New Orleans and the Las Vegas Strip.
 These localities allow people over the age of 21 to walk the streets, drinks in hand (although there are often other restrictions, such as bans on glass bottles).

-For example, a defendant who can show that the the original seal was broken because it was defective should be able to escape conviction.
+For example, a defendant who can show that the original seal was broken because it was defective should be able to escape conviction.
 What if a passenger smuggles an almost empty beer bottle into the car?
 In some states, only the passenger could be convicted.
 In other states, both the driver and the passenger could be charged with possessing an open container, but the driver should be able to avoid conviction by showing that he or she did not know that there was an open container in the vehicle.
-For example, if the passenger got into the car before the driver and passed out in the backseat, so that the bottle could not been seen, the driver might be able to avoid a conviction.
+For example, if the passenger got into the car before the driver and passed out in the backseat so that the bottle could not be seen, the driver might be able to avoid a conviction.

-Usually, open container laws do not apply to a party bus, limousines, and the living quarters of recreational vehicles.
+Usually, open container laws do not apply to party buses, limousines, and the living quarters of recreational vehicles.
 Beverages in the trunk or in areas of the vehicle not accessible to passengers are also exempted.
 State laws vary on whether beverages located in the glove box violate the open container law.

 There is quite a bit of variation in state laws on open containers.
 If you are charged with an open container violation, you should contact a local criminal defense attorney.
 An experienced attorney will be familiar with the laws in your state and will be able to help your present the strongest possible defense and protect your rights in court.